AnthonyMichaelTDM/DRG-Save-Editor/readme.md

 The editor should be pretty self-explanatory, see the screenshot below.

+Some notes:
+- There is a context menu in the overclock tree listing to add overclocks to the inventory
+- You can CTRL+Click on overclocks to select more than one
+- Changing XP values will update the other relevant fields when the focus changes (i.e., click on a different part of the program or another program entirely)
+-

 ![main_screen](sshot.png)
 ## Changelog
+- v1.3
+    - Added promotion support
+    - Added "Remove Selected" and "Remove All" buttons for the overclock inventory
+    - Updated "DRG Save Editing.txt" to correctly specify XP locations
+    - Refactored code to integrate with pytest (6.2.1)
+    - Fixed a critical bug that caused the editor to crash on opening a save file
 - v1.2
     - Added auto-backup of save file upon opening the file
     - Fixed bug with fetching xp values where the dwarves would have their xp values swapped